gspetro-NOAA/ufs-mrweather-app/docs/UsersGuide/source/glossary.rst

       operational numerical weather prediction applications

    UPP
-      The Unified Post Processing System, developed at NCEP and used operationally for models maintained by NCEP.
-The UPP has the capability to post-process output from a variety of NWP models, including FV3.
+      The `Unified Post Processor <https://dtcenter.org/community-code/unified-post-processor-upp>`__ is software developed at :term:`NCEP` and used operationally for models maintained by NCEP.
+The UPP processes raw model output from a variety of :term:`NCEP`'s NWP models, including the FV3.

+   Weather Enterprise
+      Individuals and organizations from public, private, and academic sectors that contribute to the research, development, and production of weather forecast products; primary consumers of these weather forecast products.

    Weather Model
       A prognostic model that can be used for short- and medium-range research and